SAP-samples/teched2025-DT265/exercises/ex1/README.md

 ## Exercise 1.1 - Subscribe the Solution in the Application Subscription of Your Customer

-After completing these steps you will have subscribed the SAP BTP Multi-Tenant Application *Poetry Slam Manager* in the SAP BTP subaccount of your customer.
+After completing these steps you will have subscribed the SAP BTP Multi-Tenant application *Poetry Slam Manager* in the SAP BTP subaccount of your customer.

-To provision the application on the subaccount for a specific customer, subscribe to the application:
+To provision the application on the subaccount for a specific customer, subscribe to the *Poetry Slam Manager* application:

 1. In the SAP BTP cockpit of the subaccount of your Customer, navigate to *Instances and Subscriptions*.
-2. Create a subscription to *Poetry Slam Manager* with service plan default.
+2. Create a subscription to *Poetry Slam Manager*.
+3. Select the service plan *default*.
 This is the multi-tenant SAP BTP application that is provided in the provider subaccount.

 ## Exercise 1.2 - Configure SAP Build Work Zone